Log Hydrocarbon Reading

 About

-Field teams collect sand, water, and tar ball samples at regular intervals.
+The live layer tracks Total Petroleum Hydrocarbon (TPH) readings from sand, water, and tar ball samples.
 Readings are graded A through D: A Clean (0-10 ppm), B Mostly Clean (10-25), C Fair (25-50), D Needs Attention (>50).

 Data Sources & Methodology